sheddyranking/Microsolft-Power-Bi./README.md

 > `Analytics search bar` is mostly available when we are making our forcast. enables features like `Trend line`, `Percentage`, `Forcast` etc.

+> `(Q & A) Visual` Helps in answeering all user questions quiclky.. once the schema's are prepared and loaded in the model, the Q&A provides suggested questions as well as the suggested questions visuals provided by the moderator.